pancho-dev/pancho-dev/content/posts/linux-router-with-containers.md

 - Running on Raspberry Pi 4 with 8G RAM (however with a 1G RAM would be more than enough)
 - Docker CE 20.10.8

 I tested this on a raspberry pi to just show it can be run in very resource constrained setup.
-Off course if running more complex software like FRR or BIRD might have more memory needs.
+Of course if running more complex software like FRR or BIRD might have more memory needs.

 # Starting the containers